About MSJC

 In 2014, the college opened its second site in Temecula: the Temecula Higher Education Center.
 Also in November 2014, voters of the District approved Measure AA, a $295 million facilities bond.
 It is the second bond in the District’s history.
 In 1978, when the District only operated its first campus in San Jacinto, voters passed a $3 million facilities bond.

-A new facility purchased by the District in 2018 opened in 2021 as the Temecula Valley Campus, allowing MSJC to close the Temecula Higher Education Center and combine services for this area into one facility.
+The Temecula Valley Campus, which opened in 2021, allowed MSJC to close the Temecula Higher Education Center and provide additional services and educational support for this area in one facility.

 The Inland Empire region, which is comprised of Riverside and San Bernardino counties, experienced the fifth largest population growth in the United States among large metropolitan areas, according to the 2020 U.S. Census.
 Nearly 50,000 new residents were added to the region by July 2021.
-Thanks to funds from Measure AA, MSJC is keeping up with the growth with the construction of an Athletics & Kinesiology Complex, scheduled to open in 2023, at the Menifee Valley Campus.
+Thanks to funds from Measure AA, MSJC has opened the brand new Athletics & Kinesiology Complex at the Menifee Valley Campus.
 MSJC also used funds from Measure AA and the state's Prop.
 51 for the construction of Science, Technology, Engineering and Mathematics buildings at the San Jacinto and Menifee Valley campuses.
 As an innovative institution, MSJC became the first community college in the state in 2022 when it opened an animatronic makerspace in partnership with Garner Holt Education Through Imagination.
 Funded through the state’s Strong Workforce program, the AniMakerspace at the San Jacinto Campus will offer students an opportunity to explore 50 different career paths.